Skip to main content Skip to navigation

 The Project

-Data and Displacement is a two-year project, which commenced on 1 October 2020.
-It is a multidisciplinary and international project, involving scholars from Nigeria, South Sudan and the UK who work across the academic disciplines of Data Science, Geography, International Relations, Law, Politics, Peace Studies and Sociology.
-It is also a transciplinary project that combines the academic and operational expertise of the research team.
+Data and Displacement was a two-year project, which commenced on 1 October 2020 and extended into 2023.
+It was a multidisciplinary and international project, involving scholars from Nigeria, South Sudan and the UK who work across the academic disciplines of Data Science, Geography, International Relations, Law, Politics, Peace Studies and Sociology.
+It was also a transciplinary project that combines the academic and operational expertise of the research team.

 1. How do contextual factors shape the production of humanitarian data ecosystems?